Regardless of what you need to monitor, you need a solid foundation such as event processing, data logic, storage and the presentation.

 Another easy to configure dashboard showing top statistics for the Atlas view.

 There are many pre-defined charts included, such as

-You can create a top chart based on any monitoring performance counter.
+You can create a custom top chart based on any monitored performance counter.

 Monitoring performance metrics is a core of every monitoring system.
 NetCrunch stores every collected metric in the Performance Trend database - fast, compressed, file-based NoSQL database.

 In any place where performance metrics are accessible, you can always look into the historical data of the particular counter, and compare multiple counters' values over time.

 Sometimes we need to monitor the calculated metric based upon other counters presented by the device.
 The example can be Windows "Normalized Processor Usage" which requires system processor utilization to be divided by the number of processors.

 NetCrunch comes with a fork of the open source project Grafana - one of the top open source performance visualization projects,